 Skill, quality, carefulness.
 These are the motives behind Jaejun’s approach to his work.
 His passion to communicate some of that to the viewer is apparent particularly as you hold a piece of this stunningly skilful work in your hands.
 Usefulness is also vital for Jaejun, the hope that what he crafts on the wheel will be used in the home.

-From South Korea, Jaejun has been in this country for just a year and through his incredibly strong work ethic is already making his name known in the ceramic world.
-We are delighted to be showing his work here in our opening exhibition.
+From South Korea, Jaejun has been in this country for just a couple of years and through his incredibly strong work ethic is already making his name known in the ceramic world.
+We are delighted to be showing his work here in at Portside.

 To give a little more insight into his background, inspiration and process, we have written the following article and hope you find it interesting and enjoyable!
 Jane Reeves